 Is there a weight requirement to fly on Island Helicopters tour?

 Yes, there is a weight requirement which may require some customers to purchase an additional seat at a discounted price.
-Individual passengers exceeding 250 pounds, and parties of two exceeding 450 pounds may be required to purchase an additional seat.

 Where do your pilots live?How long have you been in business?Do you like living on an island?